algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 _this other tool_, I would have been the best carpenter in the world."

 You get my point.
 It's not the tool.
 It's the hand that wields, the brain that thinks, the person who uses the tool.
-Advice helps, but the person receiving advice must be ready.
-It's not about the advice itself.